 - If you want to be involved in building work funded by the Commonwealth Government then you must comply with the Code.

 WHEN DO YOU NEED TO COMPLY WITH CODE?

 - The Code only applies if you are providing ‘building work’.

 - You become subject to the Code from the first time you submit an expression of interest (EOI) or tender for Commonwealth funded building work on or after 2 December 2016.
 In other words, you become a ‘code covered entity’.
-This is important because code covered entities have legal obligations under the Code.
+This is important because have legal obligations under the Code.